akabillu/Activity-Recognition-using-Multimodal-Video-Data/README.md

 5. Calculating performance metrics, such as accuracy, precision, recall, and F1-score using sklearn.metrics.accuracy_score(), sklearn.metrics.precision_score(), sklearn.metrics.recall_score() , and sklearn.metrics.f1_score().

 ## Results:
-The 1D_CNN.ipynb jupyterlab file is attached with this project report.
+The 1D_CNN.ipynb jupyterlab file is attached with this Readme File.
 The trained CNN model achieved the following performance metrics on the testing data:

 #### Evaluation Metric	Performance/Score
 Accuracy	66.14% <br />